 A logical interface is an abstract connection point between a physical interface and a bridge port.
-Ethernet, Fast Ethernet, and FDDI physical interfaces are each associated with one logical interface.
-An ATM physical interface is associated with 1 to 16 logical interfaces, each of which is the connection point to either an ATM emulated LAN (ELAN), or an ATM bridge tunnel.
-Each logical interface on a switch is identified by a unique number.
-Figure 1-2 shows examples of logical interfaces on a VNswitch 900EA module.
+The FDDI physical interface is associated with one logical interface.
+An ATM physical interface is associated with one to sixteen logical interfaces, each of which is the connection point to either an ATM emulated LAN (ELAN), or an ATM bridge tunnel.
+Each logical interface is identified by a unique number.
+Figure 1-2 shows examples of logical interfaces on a GIGAswitch GS2000 module.